The Philippines is a great destination for travelling and scuba diving

 Harold Dive Centre is an environmental conscious diving centre: no plastic waste during our scuba dives on Apo Island!

-Even though my visit to the Philippines this time is right in the rain season, and it was a little rainy in the morning, after the second dive the sun is shining brightly.
+Even though my travelling in the Philippines this time is right in the rain season, and it was a little rainy in the morning, after the second dive the sun is shining brightly.
 All clouds have disappeared and they don´t return for the rest of the day.
-So it is nice to enjoy our lunch in the sunshine!
+So it is nice to enjoy our lunch in the sunshine after scuba diving!
 Our ´Pancit´, a typical Filipino dish consisting of vegetarian fried noodles with a boiled egg on the side, is served in a reusable hard plastic container.

 No use of throw-away plastic at all and food supplies from local people of the Philippines